C — Cortisol: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Is Happening Underneath

-In this state, the brain prioritises actions that promise immediate relief.
-Foods that provide rapid energy or comfort become more salient.
-Behaviours that reduce sensation, distraction, or emotional load gain traction.
+In this state the brain increasingly prioritises immediate regulation.
+Foods that provide rapid energy become more appealing.
+Behaviours that reduce emotional load or sensory intensity can feel easier to access.

-Importantly, this does not require conscious stress.
+These responses are part of how the body manages sustained demand.
 Many people experiencing these patterns would not describe themselves as anxious.
-The body, however, is responding to cumulative load, not just conscious worry.
+The body is responding to cumulative load rather than conscious worry.

 How This Fits Within the Mind Works Framework

-From a Parts of Self perspective, comfort seeking often belongs to protective strategies.
-These parts are not attempting to undermine progress.
-They are attempting to maintain function and reduce threat in the moment.
+From a Parts of Self perspective, comfort seeking behaviours often belong to protective strategies within the system.
+Their purpose is to reduce strain and stabilise the person in the moment.

 Orientation Rather Than Solutions